AriFordsham/GHCWiki/status/may16.md

 ## Frontend, build system and miscellaneous changes

 - New shake build system is Really Finally Going to get merged?
 (Andrey)
-- The \[ImprovedLLVMBackend\|improved LLVM backend plan\] plan didn't make the cut for 8.0, but will for 8.2 (Austin Seipp)
+- The [improved LLVM backend plan](improved-llvm-backend) plan didn't make the cut for 8.0, but will for 8.2 (Austin Seipp)
 - `ghc-pkg` is learning some new tricks, RE: environment files and Cabal changes.
 (Austin/Duncan?)
 -

 # Development updates and "Thank You"s

 2015 has been a remarkable year for GHC development.
-Over the course of the year the GHC repository gained nearly 2500 commits by over one hundred authors.
+Over the last twelve months the GHC repository gained nearly 2500 commits by over one hundred authors.
+At the time of writing alone alone there is over a dozen open and actively updated differentials on Phabricator.
+It seems fair to say that GHC's development community is stronger than ever.

+We have been very lucky to have Thomas Miedema, who has devoted countless hours triaging bugs, cleaning up the build system, advising new contributors, and helping out in a multitude of ways which often go un-noticed.
+We all have benefitted immensely from Thomas' hard work; thanks Thomas!

+Herbert Valerio Riedel has also been as act

+On the Windows front, Tamar Christina has been doing amazing work cleaning up the many nooks that have gone unattended until now.
+His work on the runtime linker should mean that GHC 8.0 will be considerably more reliable when linking against many Windows libraries.

+The past year has brought a number of new contributors: Ryan Scott and Michael Sloan have picked up various generics and Template Haskell projects, Andrew Farmer has contributed a number of fixes to the cost-centre profiler, and Bartosz Nikita has made numerous contributions improving compiler determinism.
+We also also saw the beginnings of some very interesting work from Ömer Sinan Ağacan, who is looking at teaching GHC to unpack sum types.

 Insert incredible levels of praise and adoration for contributors like Thomas, Tamar, Ömer, etc, and lots of our newer regular contributors like Ryan, Michael Sloan, etc.

 # References